 Note: You may have other options available to you when you lose Group health coverage and continuation with your Group coverage may not be your best option.
-You may be eligible to buy an individual plan through Vermont Health Connect or by enrolling directly through us.
+You may be eligible to buy an individual plan through Vermont Health Connect or enroll directly with us.
 By enrolling in coverage through Vermont Health Connect, you may qualify for lower costs on your monthly premiums and lower out-of-pocket costs.
-Additionally, you may qualify for a 30-day special enrollment period for another Group Health Plan for which you are eligible (such as a Spouse's plan), even if that plan generally doesn't accept late enrollees.
-If you choose to continue your Group coverage, you may be ineligible to enroll in an individual plan through Vermont Health Connect or directly with us until a new open or special enrollment period.
+Additionally, you may qualify for a 30-day special enrollment period for another group Health Plan for which you are eligible (such as a Spouse's plan), even if that plan generally doesn't accept late enrollees.
+If you choose to continue your Group coverage, you may be ineligible to enroll in an individual plan through Vermont Health Connect until a new open or special enrollment period.
 If you choose to continue your Group coverage, you also may not have access to subsidies until a new open or special enrollment period.